alexisbenitez/alexisbenitez.github.io/_posts/2020-08-20-web-scraping.md

 ***Getting laptops list from flipkart.com***<br><br>

-The goal of this post is to show how I create a Data Frame with all the laptops posted on flipkart.com online store.
+The goal of this post is to show how I created a Data Frame with all the laptops posted on flipkart.com online store.
 For this I used Pandas, Beatiful Soup and Regex modules;
 I have also created a function *getPageData()* to get all the data from the links and looped through them, appending the new data to the product object to end up converting it into the final data frame.